hiddify/hiddify.com/docs/app/index.md

 # All tutorials and videos related to Hiddify application

-Hiddify is a VPN client app based on <a class="underline underline-offset-2" href="https://github.com/SagerNet/sing-box">Sing-box</a> and <a class="underline underline-offset-2"
-  href="https://github.com/XTLS/Xray-core">Xray</a> that serves as a universal proxy tool-chain which offers a wide range of features and protocols.
+Hiddify is a VPN client app that serves as a universal proxy tool-chain which offers a wide range of features and protocols.
 The appropriate and detailed information are accessible <a class="underline underline-offset-2" href="https://github.com/hiddify/hiddify-next/blob/main/README.md">here</a>.
 This page contains